About Ambulance Billing

 |$511.85 Total Payment Amount||$503.75 Total Payment Amount||$501.49 Total Payment Amount|

-Sandoval County Fire Department does not receive any proceeds from convenience fees.
+Sandoval County Fire and Rescue does not receive any proceeds from convenience fees.
 All fees collected are applied to transaction costs incurred for processing the payment.

 Current Ambulance Billing Rates